B3nedikt/restring/README.md

 - MemoryStringRepository: Use this if you only want to keep strings in memory.

-- CachedStringRepository: Keeps all strings in memory & mirrors write operations to a persistent repository provided as a constructor parameter to it.
-On initialization it loads all data saved in the persistent repository.
+- CachedStringRepository: Keeps all strings in memory & mirrors write operations to a PersistentStringRepository provided as a constructor parameter to it.
+All strings saved in the PersistentStringRepository are loaded lazily only when they are needed and cached in memory afterwards.

 - PersistentStringRepository: Simplifies implementing a repository which writes string resources to disk.